Electron Currents from Gradual Heating in Tilted Dirac Cone Materials

 \hlt{The new spacetime structure indeed gives rise to a totally novel form of the {\em symmetric} part in the conductivity tensor.
 Unlike the ordinary spactime, such a symmetric part does not vanish, because the rotational invariance does not hold anymore.
-Furthermore, such a} Hall\hlt{-like} coefficient arises {\em in the absence of external magnetic field.} Due to off-diagonal metric elements of the metric $g^{ij}\propto \zeta^i\zeta^j$.
-This element of the metric directly leads to a non-zero Hall\hlt{-like electric} and Hall\hlt{-like} thermal coefficient proportional to $\zeta^i\zeta^j$ appear in Eqs.~\eqref{sigmaij.eqn} and~\eqref{kappaij.eqn}.
+Furthermore, such a} Hall\hlt{-like} coefficient arises {\em in the absence of external magnetic field} \hlt{and is rooted in the} off-diagonal metric elements of the metric $g^{ij}\propto \zeta^i\zeta^j$.
+This element of the metric directly leads to a non-zero Hall\hlt{-like electric} and Hall\hlt{-like} thermal coefficient proportional to $\zeta^i\zeta^j$ arising in Eqs.~\eqref{sigmaij.eqn} and~\eqref{kappaij.eqn}.
 This effect also solely depends on the presence of the tilt $\zeta^i$.
-Mathematically, in the absence of $\zeta^i$ (isotropic space), the conductivity tensor $\sigma^{ij}$ (as in the case of graphene) will become proportional to $\delta^{ij}$.
-But in the present case, the anisotropy of the space will be reflected in a $\zeta^i\zeta^j$ dependence in all tensorial quantities including the conductivity and heat conductivity tensors. \hlt{Since $\zeta^i\zeta^j=\zeta^j\zeta^i$, the above contribution from the spacetime structure to the off-diagonal transport coefficients will be always {\em symmetric}.
+Mathematically speaking, in the absence of $\zeta^i$ (isotropic space), the conductivity tensor $\sigma^{ij}$ (as in the case of graphene) will become proportional to \hlt{(the isotropic tensor)} $\delta^{ij}$.
+But in the present case, the anisotropy of the space will be reflected in a $\zeta^i\zeta^j$ dependence in all tensorial quantities, including the \hlt{electric} conductivity and heat conductivity tensors. \hlt{Since $\zeta^i\zeta^j=\zeta^j\zeta^i$, the above contribution from the spacetime structure to the off-diagonal transport coefficients will be always {\em symmetric}.
 This is what we wish to emphasize by using "Hall-like" response instead of "Hall" response. } As such, \hlt{in the tilted Dirac cones systems, we obtain a novel form of anomalous (i.e. without the need to externally applied B field) Hall response which is symmetric that} can be directly attributed to the structure of the spacetime.

 \hlt{To summarize, the off-diagonal (Hall) response may have both antisymmetric and symmetric parts.
 But in materials with Minkowski or Gallilean spacetime, the symmetric part of the Hall response is inert in ordinary materials.
 But tilted Dirac cone materials provide a unique opportunity for the appearance of a symmetric (anomalous) Hall response. }